 Permissibility changes

-Already permitted in R1 and R3 zones per Standard Instrument
+They are already permitted in all R1 and R3 zones per Standard Instrument.

 New non-discretionary development standards